larpo1/lavanda-website/src/pages/blog/2019-11-01-lavanda-launches-the-professional-host-alliance.md

 * Opportunities to participate in PR, events and awards that recognise industry best practice and innovation in short-term rental management
 * Display the Professional Host Alliance logo on your website and marketing collateral

-## What agenda will Professional Host Alliance pursue?
+## What agenda will the Professional Host Alliance pursue?

 The Professional Host Alliance is not a talking shop.
 We are committed to accelerating real industry-wide innovation and change, and most importantly putting professional hosts at the heart of that of that change: